What is loan-to-value ratio?

 What does it mean when LVR is more than 80%?

-When the LVR on a loan is more than 80%, you’ll generally need to pay for Lenders Mortgage Insurance (LMI).
+When the LVR on a loan is more than 80%, your interest rate may be higher.
+Additionally, you will generally need to pay for Lenders Mortgage Insurance (LMI).

 LMI is an insurance designed to protect the lender if the borrower can’t meet their home loan repayments.
 If this happens, the property securing the loan will need to be sold so that the bank can recover the debt.
 But sometimes the sale price of a property won’t be enough to pay what’s owed and, in these cases, LMI will cover the difference.